 To examine the effect of change, we initially must assume that the rest of the system remains at the same level of operation.
-If the CCM inlet temperature remains constant and the heat rejected from the condenser remains constant, the effect of increasing the CCW flowrate will be to lower the CCW outlet temperature.
+If the CCW inlet temperature remains constant and the heat rejected from the condenser remains constant, the effect of increasing the CCW flowrate will be to lower the CCW outlet temperature.
 This is because with the increased flowrate, each kilogram of CCW will pick up less heat and therefore there will be less temperature rise.

 The falling CCW outlet temperature lowers the average CCW temperature which increases the temperature difference between the CCW and the condenser steam space and more heat flows to the CCW.
 There is now an inequilibrium because heat is being removed at a greater rate than it is being supplied and the temperature in the steam space starts to fall.
+The condenser pressure falls with the temperature and the steam flow into the condenser increases because of the larger pressure differential across the turbine.

-The condenser pressure falls with the temperature.
-The system finds a new operating point with a lower CCW outlet temperature, lower condenser pressure and temperature, and essentially the same steam flow.
+The system finds a new operating point with a lower CCW outlet temperature, lower condenser pressure and temperature, together with an increased steam flow.

 Steam CCW

-Flowrate Same Increase
+Flowrate Increase Increase

-Inlet Temp .
-X Same
+Inlet Temp X Same

-Outlet Temp X X Decrease
+Outlet Temp X Decrease

 Ave Temp Decrease Decrease

 Pressure Decrease X